-A medical oncologist is a doctor who treats cancer with chemotherapy, biological therapies and other drugs to treat cancer.
+A medical oncologist is a doctor who treats cancer with chemotherapy, biological therapies and other drugs.
 The medical oncologist is usually the person who coordinates the patients’ treatment plan.
 The medical oncologist has a registrar who makes some medical decisions in his/her absence.

 A radiation oncologist is a doctor who prescribes radiation therapy to shrink or eliminate tumours.

-The nursing team is made up of clinical nurse managers, clinical nurse specialist and staff nurses.
-Nurses will support when going for you surgery, chemotherapy or radiotherapy.
-Nurses provide bedside care, ongoing assessment, and provide education and support to patients and their families.
+The nursing team is made up of clinical nurse managers, clinical nurse specialists and staff nurses.
+Nurses will support you when going for your surgery, chemotherapy or radiotherapy.
+Nurses provide bedside care, ongoing assessment, and education and support to patients and their families.

 Patients with certain types of cancer may experience difficulties eating or may loose their appetite.
 The dietician can help patients maintain weight and provide information to ensure a healthy and balanced diet during treatment and afterwards.
 The dietician may also help patients plan their menu while in hospital.